State workers demand option to work at home; Ricketts says all workers who can already are

 Some state workers have asked why state offices still allow walk-in traffic while many city and county offices are conducting business by telephone and computer only.
 Department of Motor Vehicles offices, for instance, are operating by phone and mail only.

-Jackson said that is a decision left to local managers, with the goal being continuing to offer services without disruptions.
+Jackson said that is a decision left to local managers, with the goal being to continue to offer services without disruptions.

 HHS employees have complained about a rule, related in an email to workers, that 60% of the staff must report to the office.
 Jackson said that refers to the capacity of the state’s software system to handle at-home employees.